The 9 Best Practices of Microlearning

 While employees can learn a lot this way, the expectation of this type of learning and development is that learners need to invest a lot of time and effort into completing the modules.

 Microlearning, on the other hand, is a study method that provides quick bite-sized bursts of content that users can consume.
 Microlearning content usually addresses specific knowledge gaps and learning needs.
-These modules are readily accessible resources that can typically be done quickly.
-Some microlearning examples include short videos or bite-sized inforgraphics.
+These modules are readily accessible resources that can typically be done quickly during employee training.
+Some microlearning examples include short videos or bite-sized infographics.

 Understanding Microlearning Content